jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 ### Configure JACK with QjackCtl

-Jamulus clients need [JACK](https://jackaudio.org/) to run, but you need to configure that first.
+Jamulus Clients need [JACK](https://jackaudio.org/) to run, but you need to configure that first.
 The recommended method is to use `QjackCtl`.
 1. Launch QjackCtl.
 You will see the **Qt JACK Control utility main page**
 2. Configure your audio hardware as follows (the exact settings for JACK will depend on what your audio hardware is capable of):